 Solution: Free up space on your main volume and retry migration.

 Error: Only key photo of a burst set is available for migration.

-This error message lets you know that none of the Apple Photos Library assets are available to Lightroom CC for migration.
+This error message lets you know that none of the Apple Photos Library assets are available to Lightroom for migration.
 Hence, the migration cannot continue.

 The following types of assets are not available for migration: